UTNkar/documentation/content/other_applications/drupal7.md

 Drush will automatically make backups of the code before installing the new versions.

+#### Creating a new admin account via Drush

+If you need to create a new admin account you can do so with drush using these commands:
+1. `drush user-create username --mail="mail@example.se" --password="your_password";`
+1. `drush user-add-role "administrator" username;`

 ### New Drupal 7 website

 Because the template is rather peculiar (to say the least), it is best to start